decodingahmed/jupyter-notebook-export/markdown_output/Notebook.md

 ## Publishing Jupyter notebooks

-Sometimes we might want to publish and present our Data Science projects on GitHub.
+Sometimes we might want to publish and present our Data Science projects.
 The Anaconda command line utility provides a quick way to convert a notebook into Markdown using the following command:

 ```bash
    > jupyter nbconvert --to markdown path/to/notebook.ipynb --output-dir path/to/outputdirectory